Relax. Everything’s going to be okay.

-Not only will enhancing page experience future-proof your website’s performance by putting it in the best possible position to capitalize on the upcoming algorithm update, but it will also improve the experience for users on your website right now.
+Not only will optimizing page experience future-proof your website’s performance by putting it in the best possible position to capitalize on the Core Web Vitals algorithm update, but it will also improve the experience for users on your website right now.

-Remember, page experience optimization isn’t about meeting specific search engine criteria.
+Remember, page experience optimization isn’t about meeting specific search engine criteria or any other ranking factor.
 It’s about providing the best possible experiences for real users.

 Google says it best:

 “A good page experience doesn’t override having great, relevant content.”

 Yes, with a successful roll out of your Core Web Vitals, rankings can get a noticeable boost, but it shouldn’t replace creating useful, high-quality content that connects searchers with the answers they seek.

 - Core Web Vitals Measure User Experience

 An emphasis on improving user experience makes the internet a better place for everyone and puts you on track to delight your customers.